Kvítkov: Sights

-The Church of Saint James the Great is a Baroque church from 1726.
+The main landmark of the centre of Kvítkov is the Church of Saint James the Great. it was built in the Baroque style in 1726.

 Kvítkov Castle is a ruin of a castle built in the first half of the 13th century.
 The castle was abandoned already in the 13th century.
 Only few remains and a cellar carved in the rock, which is still used today, have been preserved.